coheigea/testcases/apache/cxf/cxf-jaxrs-xmlsecurity/README.md

  - XMLSignatureStaxTest - Use the StAX implementation of XML Signature
  - XMLSignatureInteropTest - An interop test for the different stacks

+2) XML Encryption

+There are also a number of tests that demonstrate how to use XML Encryption with Apache CXF JAX-RS clients and endpoints:

+ - XMLEncryptionDOMTest - Use the DOM implementation of XML Encryption
+ - XMLEncryptionStaxTest - Use the StAX implementation of XML Encryption
+ - XMLEncryptionInteropTest - An interop test for the different stacks